Safe Holiday Adventure

 Hiring a guide and porter from Lukla instead of Kathmandu can have some advantages when trekking to Everest Base Camp.
 Here are some reasons why:

-Cost: Hiring a guide and porter from Lukla can be cheaper than hiring them from Kathmandu.
-This is because they will not need to be transported to Lukla from Kathmandu, which can be an expensive trip.
+• Cost: Hiring a guide and porter from Lukla can be cheaper than hiring them from Kathmandu.
+This is because they will not need to be transported to Lukla from Kathmandu, which can be expensive.
 Also, the daily rates of guides and porters may be lower in Lukla compared to Kathmandu.

 However, there are also some potential downsides to hiring a guide and porter from Lukla.
 For example, it may be harder to find a reputable and qualified guide and porter in Lukla compared to Kathmandu, where there are more established companies and agencies.
 Additionally, communication may be more challenging if you do not speak the local language or dialect.